gate-computer/gate/run/container/Capabilities.md

     /usr/bin/newgidmap.

-  - The binaries executed inside the container are determined by the location of the container binary itself: it looks for the "executor" and "loader" files in the same directory where it is located.
+  - The binaries executed inside the container are determined by the location of the container binary itself: it looks for the "gate-executor" and "gate-loader" files in the same directory where it is located.
 The write permissions of the directory and the binaries should be limited.
 (Note that executor and loader don't need capabilities, and they need to have more relaxed read and execution permissions.)

   - Cgroup configuration needs to be done via systemd.
 A container instance gets its own cgroup automatically, but that's it.